 In our world, users buy something with money.
 In the marketing world, however, it is we who buy the user’s email address, and even their money — through our contents and incentives.
 But, even if you are careful enough to make sure your pop ups and landing pages look secured and professional, people will still think twice about giving away their main point of contact.
-This is when incentives, like discounts coupons, eBooks, contents, and other freebies, come into play.
+This is when incentives, like discount coupons, eBooks, contents, and other freebies, come into play.

-Note: Never underestimate pop ups — even if it is deemed evil by some — because it can be a very effective lead generation tool.
+Note: Never underestimate pop-ups — even if it is deemed evil by some — because it can be a very effective lead generation tool.

 4. Give Them a Limited Time